mayur4279/Interview-questions/AWS/IAM.md

 **Managed or Custom Managed Policies:** Up to 10 managed policies can be attached to a user, group, or role.

-**Inline Policies:** No limit on the number of inline policies that can be attached, but they should be used sparingly to maintain manageability.
+**Inline Policies:**  We can attach unlimited, no limit on this.

 ---

 ## 12. What is a trusted entity in AWS?

-A trusted entity is an AWS account, IAM user, or role that is permitted to assume a role in a different account or within the same account.
+we can give roles to the trusted entities like aws account, services, IAM users.
 Trusted entities are defined in the trust policy attached to the IAM role.

 ---